Dubbing Doctor Who into Spanish

 - Venezuela then aired Inside the Spaceship to Planet of Giants from October 1967 to February 1968.
 (The Dalek Invasion of Earth was not available, due to the BBC's arrangement with Terry Nation.
 The Rescue was also not available at that time.)

-- Mexico aired all available serials, from An Unearthly Child to The Chase, albeit wildly out of sequence, throughout 1968.
+- Mexico was the first country to air all the available serials, from An Unearthly Child to The Chase, albeit wildly out of sequence, throughout 1968.

 - Venezuela did not air the serials The Dalek Invasion of Earth to The Space Museum until September 1968 to January 1969.
 (They did not screen The Chase.)